skholkhojaev/milo/due_diligence.md

 ```

 ## Conclusion
-forcing all the workflows to write in UNS and not having a dedicated comment for each workflow will not only help the overview of the PR but also the Stale workflow.
+forcing all the workflows to write into the UNS will not only help the overview of the PR but also the Stale workflow.